webbertakken/takken.io/notes/home-assistant/index.md

 :::info Installation types

-There are 2 ways of installing Home Assistant: **Standalone** and **Home Assistant OS**.
+There are 2 ways of installing Home Assistant: **Container** and **Home Assistant OS**.

-Standalone is much more portable as you can run it inside a docker container.
+Container is much more portable as you can run it inside a docker container.
 However, it requires you to install any services separately, whereas in Home Assistant OS these can be installed as part of installing Plugins.
 Home Assistant OS is usually installed directly on the hardware.

 :::

-My setup consists of an `Unraid` server that runs the `Standalone` version alongside various other services.
+My setup consists of an **Unraid** server that runs the **Container** version alongside various other services.

 ## Services